 Our Plan of Dissolution may become effective after the holders of a majority of the outstanding common stock entitled to vote on the Dissolution Proposal have authorized the Dissolution and will constitute our authorized plan and will evidence our authority to take all actions described in the Plan of Dissolution.
 If the Dissolution is approved by our stockholders, the timing of the filing of a Certificate of Dissolution will be subject to the discretion of the Board.
 Prior to filing the Certificate of Dissolution, we intend to continue to explore alternatives for returning capital to stockholders in a manner intended to maximize value and in accordance with our monetization strategy.
 In support of our monetization strategy, our Board approved the Plan of Liquidation.
 Under such Plan of Liquidation, we are targeting the end of 2020 for the monetization of our Material Assets, but recognize this may be delayed given the uncertainties related to the COVID-19 pandemic.
 The timing and success of our monetization strategy is subject to numerous risks and uncertainties, including, without limitation, the risk factors set forth in the section entitled "Risks Related to the Dissolution" of this Proxy Statement and under the caption "Risk Factors" in our Form 10-K for the fiscal year ended December 31, 2019 filed with the SEC and other documents we file with or furnish to the SEC.
 Following the completion of the sale of all or substantially all of the Company's assets, including the Material Assets, or such earlier time as the Board determines in its sole discretion that disposition of certain of the Material Assets or a sale of the Company is unlikely to maximize the value that can be returned to stockholders from our monetization strategy, we will file the Certificate of Dissolution with the Secretary of State of the State of Delaware and ensure that all relevant taxes (including Delaware franchise taxes) and fees are paid.
-The effective time of the Dissolution will be when the Certificate of Dissolution.
+The effective time of the Dissolution will be when the Certificate of Dissolution is filed with the office of the Secretary of State of the State of Delaware or such later date and time that is stated in the Certificate of Dissolution.